 Things are a bit better at right wing; you go legitimately five-deep here.
 I don’t want to sound like I’m down on hockey.
 My point is that it is sustained by a relatively small number of big stars and the second-tier guys have a hard time keeping up.

 I toyed with the idea of not including Gordie Howe’s return from retirement in the WHL, but he actually comes out a bit ahead in the end.

-I think Jagr is retired.
-I may still have to update him.
+I think Jagr is finally retired.

 |Defensemen||Games||Total||Per 160||Sqr Root||Sum||Off||Def|